Meet our Administration Team

 In addition to teaching, I currently serve as board president and educational liaison for the White Bear Lake Area Historical Society and enjoy spending time with my husband, family, and my German Shepherd Mica.

-Sue Schmidtbauer (English & Literature - grades 6-8)
+Sue Schmidtbauer (Language Arts & Literature - grades 6-8)

 I have been teaching since 1990.
 I enjoy teaching because I believe that education is important to helping students become responsible, creative citizens and learning is a never ending adventure.
 I am licensed in elementary education, and also have middle school licenses in English, science, and social studies.
 I have a Master’s Degree in Curriculum and Instruction with an emphasis in Critical Pedagogy from the University of St. Thomas.
 I have a Doctorate in education from Hamline University.